toscawidgets/tw2.jqplugins.jqplot/README.rst

 server-side code and JavaScripts/CSS resources.
 The library aims to be: flexible, reliable, documented, performant, and as simple as possible.

-The `jQuery Grid Plugin`_ is an Ajax-enabled JavaScript control that provides solutions for representing and manipulating tabular data on the web.
-Since the grid is a client-side solution loading data dynamically through Ajax callbacks, it can be integrated with any server-side technology, including PHP, ASP, Java Servlets, JSP, ColdFusion, and Perl.
+`jqPlot`_ is a plotting and charting plugin for the jQuery Javascript framework. `jqPlot`_ produces beautiful line, bar and pie charts.

-This module, tw2.jquery.plugins.jqgrid, provides `toscawidgets2 (tw2)`_ access to
+This module, tw2.jquery.plugins.jqplot, provides `toscawidgets2 (tw2)`_ access
-the `jQuery Grid Plugin`_ widget.
+to `jqPlot`_ widgets.